vinnymac/vinnymac.github.io/content/posts/2020-12-19---Hardware-Transcoding.md

 Device ID 0x412
 ```

 While the Intel® HD Graphics 4600 is very capable for it's time, it isn't as powerful as more modern integrated graphics.
 Using Intel's integrated graphics worked well for years, and I highly recommend using it if your server has a newer chipset, such as a [UHD 630](https://ark.intel.com/content/www/us/en/ark/products/graphics/126790/intel-uhd-graphics-630.html).
 However, in my case, upgrading my entire 1150 LGA system was not within budget.
-So I began looking at alternative solutions, such as a dedicated GPU.
+So I looked at alternative solutions, such as a dedicated GPU.

 ### Purchase